namberino/pid-fpga/doc/doc.md

 The controller's output will be the control variable, which can be sent back to the system to correct the error.
 The output is limited to a range of 1-65535.

+The output data can be put through a DAC (digital-to-analog converter) to convert from the digital 16-bit data to analog data.
+This analog data can be fed into a system to control it and reduce the error that the system may produce.

 # Schematic

 ![schematic](../img/schematic.png)